-While the sprouts blend well in green smoothies and shakes, they also make a tasty addition to salads.

-11. Black and Green Tea
+Black and Green Tea

 Sipping a hot cup of tea is always comforting when you’re under the weather, but it may actually do more than keep you warm.
 A study in the journal Proceedings of the National Academy of Sciences found that drinking five cups of black tea a day seems to supercharge T cells (a type of white blood cell that plays a key role in the immune response).
 After two weeks of drinking the tea, the cells produced 10 times more interferon, a chemical that actively fights viruses and helps stop them from replicating.

 If you prefer green tea, that can help, too.
 Along with quercetin (the beneficial flavonoid in blueberries), green tea also contains theanine, an amino acid that research shows may work with other polyphenols to give your immune system a boost.

-Making these foods and herbs a part of your daily routine — not just during cold and flu season, but year-round — can go a long way toward supporting a strong and healthy immune system.
-Don’t forget to add in ample sleep, regular exercise, stress management, and an overall healthy diet to optimize your odds of avoiding the sniffles (or worse!) altogether.
+Making these foods and herbs a part of your daily routine — not just during an outbreak, but always — can go a long way toward supporting a strong and healthy immune system.
+Don’t forget to add in ample sleep, regular exercise, stress management, and an overall healthy diet to optimize your odds of staying well.

-Rewrite | While the sprouts blend well in green smoothies and shakes, they also make a tasty addition to salads.